GitauHarrison/notes/02_django/02_applications_and_routes.md

 ![Blog App](/02_django/images/02_application_and_routes/access_blog_app.gif)

 Notice that no page is found once we paste the localhost link on our browser.
 This is because there is no matching URL for http://127.0.0.1:8000/.
-Appending `blog` to the URL serves as with the text "Blog home!".
+Appending `blog` to the URL serves as the text "Blog home!".
 If we want the root of our website to be the home page, we need to leave the path to the blog's home page empty.
 So, instead of `path('blog/' include('blog.urls'))` we will have `path('', include('blog.urls'))`.

 ### Additional Routes